What can we say of love, but it sustains

 Love is the hope that guides man on his way

-Though strive we must in prose, in poems and prayer.
+Though strive we may in poems, hymns and prayer.

-No life more proudly served than lived in love,
+No life more proudly lived than one in love,

 No greater blessing yet has God bestowed;